-If 20 years of marriage taught me nothing else, it showed me that people view and handle stress uniquely.
+If many years of marriage has taught me nothing else, it showed me that people view and handle stress uniquely.
 My husband and I sit on opposite ends of the spectrum with regard to how we handle stress.
 Simply put, he can handle a lot more than me.
-About 10 years into our marriage, I finally became okay with sitting and reading while he worked around the house.
+About ten years into our marriage, I finally became okay with sitting and reading while he worked around the house.
 I realized that we were both dealing with the stress in our lives, just in very different ways.

 Managing busyness also looks very different from one person to the next.
 My husband takes a “handle it as it comes” approach, while I tend to limit how much comes at me in the first place.
 While I can see how he handles stress and busyness, I don’t really understand it.
 I have come to accept it simply because it works well for him.

 Learning to better mitigate the stress in my life and to keep busyness in balance has brought what a friend of mine called “a peace” about me.
 I feel more peaceful, too, and the following two approaches largely shape how busyness and stress stay minimal and margin stays optimal in my life.

 Schedule Only 80% of My Calendar

 This leaves a 20% margin for surprises that pop up and for extra opportunities to minister.
 I’m not naturally spontaneous, but this 20% at least gives spontaneity (often initiated by my husband) a good chance for success upon occasion.